Your cart is currently empty.

 Perhaps you’ve been curious, ‘What is hemp milk?’
 Maybe you’ve heard about it but don’t really know anything about hemp milk.
 Hemp milk is made from whole hemp seeds and is abundantly rich in high-quality plant proteins, healthy fats and essential minerals.
 Does hemp milk contain THC?
-No; hemp milk may not be as exciting as weed milk, which actually contains THC, but hemp milk is a beverage that you might want to give a chug or two!
+No; hemp seeds may not be as exciting as weed milk, which actually contains THC, but hemp milk is a beverage that you might want to give a chug or two!
 Whether you’re lactose intolerant or just want some hemp milk nutrition for the health of it, organic hemp milk is an excellent alternative to traditional cow’s milk.
 If you have cholesterol and blood pressure related health problems, among hemp seed milk’s benefits is a good deal of omega-3 fatty acids that help regulate cholesterol and blood pressure.
 If you’re wondering ‘What does hemp milk taste like?’, hemp milk has a somewhat nutty taste like almond milk, so it’s also a good substitute for that if you have a nut allergy.
 There’s every reason to look further into ‘Is hemp milk healthy?’ and decide for yourself if you think it would work for you!

 (Hemp milk and crushed, shelled hemp seeds, image from All Things Raw and Beautiful on Instagram)